AnastasiaOwl/my-ToDoList/README.md

-This is a simple todo list application built with React.
+This is a simple todo list application built with React using redux library.
 The app allows users to create, manage, and delete their todos.

 It has two branches: in main simple ToDoList, in http work with server and http requests.
 In http their is a folder homework, which DOESN`T belong to the main project and it contains different components for practices with React.